 USIPA members extract moisture from ground wood fiber to produce small cylindrical particles of uniform size that burn efficiently in the facilities that utilities use to produce electricity.

 Wood for pellets are sourced from forests in the southeastern United States, including Texas, Louisiana, Alabama, Mississippi, Georgia, Florida, South Carolina, North Carolina, and Virginia.
 This region has a warm, moist climate that promotes relatively rapid growth in the forest.

-The southeastern United States is home to vast and growing forests in which trees are growing faster than they are being harvested and that are capable of supplying sustainable wood fiber over the long term.
+The southeastern United States is home to vast and growing forests that are capable of supplying sustainable wood fiber over the long term and in which trees are growing faster than they are being harvested.
 The region also has a long history of strong forest markets and sustainable forest management.
-In addition, our plants are located in rural communities that have been hit hard by the recession and where the good jobs we provide are greatly needed.
+In addition, our plants are located in rural communities that have been hit hard by the 2008 recession and where the good jobs we provide are greatly needed.

 - Low-grade wood fiber: Wood that is unsuitable for or rejected by the sawmilling and lumber industries because of small size, defects (e.g. crooked, knotty, etc.), disease, or pest-infestation;

 - Tops and limbs: The parts of trees that cannot be processed into lumber;